-But unlike circuit-switched counterparts, Internet networks are packet-switched networks, which can be more efficient.
+But unlike circuit-switched counterparts, Internet networks are packetswitched networks, which can be more efficient.
 Since we can slice conversations up into packets, we can squeeze them into smaller spaces.
 If there are pauses in a conversation or someone's on hold, applications don't hold up the network.
 And that creates an opportunity to use the network's available capacity for other users.
 The trade-off is one that swaps circuit switching's quality of service (QoS) with packet switching's efficiency and cost savings.
 Try to have a VoIP call when there's too much traffic on a portion of the network and your call quality will drop.
-But packet switching quality is getting much better.
-Networking standards are now offering special features, such as "packet prioritization," that can allow voice packets to gain delivery priority over packets for applications like e-mail, where a slight delay is OK.
+But packet switching special features, such as "packet prioritization," that can allow voice packets to gain delivery priority over packets for applications like e-mail, where a slight delay is OK.

+21. Transmission technologies that enable voice communications (phone calls) to take place over the Internet as well as private packet-switched networks.
 When voice is digitized, "telephone service" simply becomes another application that sits on top of the Internet, like the Web, e-mail, or FTP.
 VoIP calls between remote offices can save long distance charges.
 And when the phone system becomes a computer application, you can do a lot more.
-Well-implemented VoIP systems allow users' browsers access to their voice mail inbox, one-click video conferencing and call forwarding, point-and-click conference call setup, and other features, but you'll still have a phone number, just like with POTS.
+Wellimplemented VoIP systems allow users' browsers access to their voice mail inbox, one-click video conferencing and call forwarding, point-and-click conference call setup, and other features, but you'll still have a phone number, just like with POTS.